dosbox-staging/dosbox-staging/website/docs/downloads/windows.md

 ## Building from source

-Of course you can always [build DOSBox Staging straight from the source][4].
+Of course, you can always [build DOSBox Staging straight from the source][4].

 Send us patches if you improve something! :smile: